mrdvince/image_captioning/README.md

 7. That's it!

-Now all of the `imgcap` libraries are available to you.
-Assuming you're environment is still activated, you can navigate to the Exercises repo and start looking at the notebooks:
+Now all of the `imgcap` libraries are available

 ```
 cd
 cd image-captioning
-jupyter notebook
+python train.py -c config.json
 ```

-To exit the environment when you have completed your work session, simply close the terminal window.

 ### Notes on environment creation and deletion